biozic/quantities/README.md

    quantities generally won't have to be templated if the dimensions of the quantities are known at compile time.

-4. All operations on instances of `Quantity` types are statically checked for dimensional consistency.
-If a constuction, an assignment, a calculation (using overloaded operators or special functions) is not dimensionnaly consistent, compilation fails.
+4. All operations on `Quantity` values are statically checked for dimensional consistency.
+If a constuction, an assignment, a calculation (using overloaded operators or special functions) or parsing from string at compile-time is not dimensionnaly consistent, there's a compilation error.
 Most notably, calculations involving plain built-in numeric types (`double`, `int`, etc.) only work with quantities with no dimensions.

+    Some operations (construction, assignment, `value` function, parsing from a run-time string) can use a `QVariant` argument.
+In this case, the checks are done at run-time.

 #### Quantities at run time